 What to do if you feel ill

 Reported illness caused by COVID-19 has ranged from mild symptoms to severe illness and death for confirmed cases.
-Fever equal or greater than 100.4 degrees, cough and/or shortness of breath are all symptoms that may appear 2-14 days after exposure to the virus.
+Individuals with COVID-19 may experience any combination of the following symptoms:

 Important phone numbers